MAINTAINING A PLANTED AQUARIUM

 Many aquarists employ a small pump to create "miniature storms" within the tank so that the mechanical filter can extract most of the floating particles and also provide food for some invertebrates.
 This can be helpful in some aquariums, but densely planted aquariums often will suffer as the sediment completely covers the plants.
 Gently vacuuming the top layer of a the substrate is popular with freshwater planted aquarists, and can be done with care in marine planted tanks.
 This does not work very well with fine sand substrates however, and can remove beneficial fauna from the tank.

 Valonia Sp.Besides maintaining the overall water quality, most of the maintenance in a planted aquarium is concentrated on the plants themselves.
 In a healthy environment, most marine plants will grow at a very fast rate.
-If left unattended, they will reach a critical biomass and slowly die or outcompete another species for available light and nutrients.
+If left unattended, they will reach a critical biomass and slowly die or out compete another species for available light and nutrients.

 Caulerpa are among the fastest growing macro algae and will need regular pruning and control.
 Fish may be employed to do the task, but will often devour entire colonies in a short time.
 Simply removing plant material is the best method of control.
 With Caulerpa, simply divide the colony into even parts by pinching the rhizome between your fingers or by using surgical style scissors.
 Most species will form a ball of mucus at the rhizome and/or secrete a small amount of organic chemical, but this will heal quickly.

-Red macro algae grow much slower than green, but several species such as Botryocladia and Halymenia can overgrow an aquarium.
+Red macro algae grow much slower than green, but several species such as Gracilaria and Halymenia can overgrow an aquarium so it's best to keep smaller sized specimens.
 Red algae can be cut or torn at any location without harming the plant.
 If a holdfast is present, growth should be removed from the top portion, as this attachment takes time to develop.
 Regular trimming of clear or old growth is recommended as some larger species will reach a critical biomass as nutrients are exhausted in the aquarium.
 Some species will release a chemical when cut, but the effect on other species is minimal.
+For the most part, brown macro algae are very slow growing and need very little maintenance.
+Sargassum can grow quite tall and may need to be trimmed occasionally.

-Copyright © 2010 GCE All rights reserved.
+Copyright © 2024 GCE All rights reserved.
 No part of this online publication may be reproduced in any form by any means without the expressed permission of the author.
 All images are the property of Gulf Coast Ecosystems unless otherwise noted and should not be reproduced or distributed without permission.
-The Reproductive Cycle

 Table of Contents